Black women: Famous leaders

-Some of the most important artistic and political leaders in history have been Black women.
-For instance, Queen Qalhata and Candace of Meroe are important early African queens.
+Some of the most influential artistic and political leaders in history have been Black women.
+For instance, Queen Qalhata and Candace of Meroe are notable early African queens.

 Thus far, 21 Black women have been elected or appointed as head of a UN recognized state, all of which have been in Africa or the Caribbean.
 The first Black woman to be appointed head of state was Elisabeth Domitien, who served as the Prime Minister of the Central African Republic from January 1975 to April 1976.
 The longest-serving Black woman head of government was Eugenia Charles, who served as the head of government for Dominica for nearly 15 years, from July 1980 to June 1995.
 President Ellen Johnson Sirleaf served as President of Liberia for 12 years.

 In 2021, Ngozi Okonjo-Iweala became the first Black woman to lead a major multilateral organization when she was appointed Director-General of the World Trade Organization.

 Four Black women have been awarded Nobel Prizes.
 Toni Morrison was the first Black woman to be awarded a Nobel Prize when, in 1993, she was awarded the prize for literature.
 Wangari Maathai was the first Black woman to win the Nobel Peace Prize which she received in 2004.
 Ellen Johnson Sirleaf and Leymah Gbowee shared the Nobel Peace Prize with Tawakkol Karman in 2011.

 In the United States, Toni Morrison was the first Black woman Nobel laureate.
 Shirley Chisholm was an important Democratic candidate for U.S. president in the 1970s.
 In the 2020 United States presidential election, Kamala Harris was named Joe Biden's running mate, making her the first Black and South Asian woman to be on a major party ticket.
 Biden won the election, making Harris the first Black/South Asian person and Black/South Asian woman to be Vice President of the United States.
 With Justice Stephen Breyer's announcement of his intention to retire at the end of the 2021–22 term, President Joe Biden nominated Ketanji Brown Jackson to succeed him as Supreme Court justice.
 She was confirmed by the United States Senate in a 53–47 vote on April 7, 2022, and took her seat on June 30, 2022.

 As leaders in the Civil Rights movements over the course of time, Ida B. Wells led an anti-lynching movement in the United States of America and founded the Alpha Suffrage Club and Diane Nash, as chairman of the Nashville Student Movement, continued the Freedom Rides and went on to work on other major 1960s movements.
 Betsy Stockton paved the way for non-royals in Hawaii to gain access to an education by founding the first non-Royal school in Maui and all of Hawaii in 1823.

-LGBT black women
+LGBT Black women

-One survey found that 23% of black women aged 18 to 34 identify as bisexual in the United States.
+One survey found that 23% of Black women aged 18 to 34 identify as bisexual in the United States.
 Black women are increasingly identifying as bisexual.
-Lesbian marriage is also increasing among black women.
+Lesbian marriage is also increasing among Black women.
 Black trans women often face high levels of discrimination.